Prince Jackson Shares Rare Picture Of Blanket Jackson On Instagram

 Though Michael Jackson had been dogged by rumors of sexual indiscretions with children even when he was still alive, the damning HBO documentary brought the matter front and center again into the public conversation.

 The documentary apparently hit the Jackson kids particularly hard.
 Though released in January, it wasn’t until March when any of them said a word about it publicly.
-And even then, the only of the Jackson kids to respond to the documentary has been Paris.
+And even then, the only Jackson kid to respond to the documentary was Paris.
 As USA Today reported at the time, all Paris said about the documentary was that she wasn’t going to say anything about it.

 Fortunately for Blanket, it appears that he’s come out of his shell enough that he was able to take in a movie with his older brother.